 There’s no better AI writing assistant in the market right now than CopyAI.
 I publicly vouch for it.

-For example, CopyAI has a really neat four-step blog post wizard that will help you get your first draft ready in minutes.
-Then you can spend time refining the article, adding your inputs to it and fact checking information.
+For example, CopyAI has a really neat chatbot that will help you get your first draft ready in minutes.
+It even fact checks your information!
+Then you can spend time refining the article and adding your inputs to it.